 Once you are done with these easy processes, you are all set to enjoy the T-Box and its features.
-It is highly recommended you connect to the internet using a Telstra Broadband connection which offers a range of TV channels, videos, and TV shows from the BigPond library.
+It is highly recommended you connect to the internet using a Telstra Broadband connection which offers a range of TV channels, videos, and TV shows and movies from the BigPond library.
 For the most stable streaming, it is recommended you connect to the internet using the ethernet cable provided in the box.
 But if that’s inconvenient, you can also use Wi-Fi for wireless connectivity and also optional Home Network Extenders.

 There you go folks, setting up the Telstra T-Box is now as easy as reading about it.
 So, connect the device to your TV set and get going with the endless pleasure from the Telstra T-Box.